 At the end of the meal, Thor places the skins of the goats on the opposing side of the fire and tells the peasants to throw the bones of the goats in the goatskins.
 Likely influenced by Loki, the peasant's son Þjálfi takes one of the goat ham-bones and uses a knife to split it open, breaking the bone to get to the marrow.

-The peasants became rightly terrified as they saw the anger on Thor’s face as his hand clenched shaft of Mjolnir so tightly that his knuckles went white.
-The poor farmers threw themselves at the God mercy, begging for forgiveness and offering all their possessions to atone for the mistake.
+The peasants became rightly terrified as they saw the anger on Thor’s face while the God's hand clenched Mjolnir so tightly that his knuckles went white.
+The poor farmers threw themselves at the Thor's mercy, begging for forgiveness and offering all their possessions to atone for the mistake.

 The God of Thunder suddenly realizes how terrified of him the peasants were, and calms them down.
 For settling the mistake, Thor takes the children Þjálfi and Röskva to be his servants, a fate is significantly better for the children than living as peasants in Midgard, as the children would now dwell with Thor in his great hall amongst the Aesir.